Local government in Northern Ireland: Eurostat NUTS level 3

-Former Education and Library Boards
+Former education and library boards

 There were five education and library boards (ELBs) in Northern Ireland.

 As part of the Review of Public Administration process, the library functions of the ELBs were taken over by a new body, the Northern Ireland Library Authority (branded Libraries NI) in April 2009.

 The education and skills functions were centralised into a single Education Authority for Northern Ireland in April 2015.